rrthomas/wiklet/text/Wiklet_Configuration.md

 =`Recent`=
     The number of days considered recent for the [Recent Changes] page.

-If you want to have more than one wiki, make a copy of `wiki.pl` under a different name for each Wiki and configure each copy appropriately.
+If you want to have more than one wiki, make a copy of `wiklet.pl` under a different name for each Wiki and configure each copy appropriately.

 You can improve Wiklet's performance by running it persistently.
 The recommended way to do this is to use [SpeedyCGI](http://www.daemoninc.com/SpeedyCGI/) (also called PersistentPerl).
-Having installed this, you need to use it to run `wiki.pl`; on many systems this is achieved by changing the first line of `wiki.pl` to use `speedy` instead of `perl`.
+Having installed this, you need to use it to run `wiklet.pl`; on many systems this is achieved by changing the first line of `wiklet.pl` to use `speedy` instead of `perl`.